HackYourFuture-CPH/HTML-CSS/Pre-course/readme.md

 - [Certification Project - Survey Form](https://www.freecodecamp.org/learn/2022/responsive-web-design/build-a-survey-form-project/build-a-survey-form)

-This will get you get familiar with `CSS` colors and building `Forms` with `HTML` and `CSS`, which are both essential parts of basic Web Development knowledge.
+This will familiarise you with `CSS` colors and building `Forms` with `HTML` and `CSS`, which are both essential parts of basic Web Development knowledge.

 <br>